PencilCode/codegym/src/documents/ref/boolean.html.md

 hasKey = false
 room = ->
   if hasKey
+    do roomWithKey
+  else
+    do roomWithoutKey
+roomWithKey = ->
   menu
-      "unlock door": -> write "the door is unlocked!" else
+    "unlock door": ->
+      write "the door is unlocked!"
+roomWithoutKey = ->
   menu
     "unlock door": ->
       write "you can't without the key!"
       do room
     "pick up key": ->
       hasKey = true
       do room
 do room
 </code>